 The main task of the ATC mobile lab is to conduct quality control by parallel measurements at the Atmosphere stations.
 Its aim is to improve measurement compatibility and the development of competent quality assurance in the ICOS Atmosphere station network that ensures the credibility of the measurements.
 The mobile lab is hosted by the Finnish Meteorological Institute in Helsinki, Finland.

-The mobile lab operates a van equipped with state-of the-art analysers and standard gases, which are traceable to the WMO Central Calibration Laboratory (CCL) and the ICOS CAL.
+The mobile lab operates a van equipped with state-of the-art analysers and standard gases, which are traceable to the WMO Central Calibration Laboratory and the ICOS CAL.
 Atmosphere station visits lasts for 1−2 months.
 During the visit, the standard gases of the station are cross-checked, and parallel monitoring of ambient air is conducted to validate the quality of the greenhouse gas monitoring of the station.

 Dr Leonard Rivier

-Director of Atmosphere Thematic Centre
+Director, ICOS Atmosphere Thematic Centre

 LSCE-Orme, point courrier 129,